Skip to main content

 Ika Vakalolo (Fish in coconut milk)

-Fish, often snapper or grouper, is simmered in coconut milk with onions, tomatoes, and spices.
-It's a popular dish served with rice or cassava.
+Fish, often snapper or grouper, simmered in coconut milk with onions, tomatoes, and spices.
+It's an everyday favorite, served with rice or cassava.

 Allergens: